uohman/project-todos/README.md

 # Project Todos

 This project was done during week 11 of Technigo's Boot Camp.
-It was about creating a to-do list in React, using Redux, making our own reducers and implementing functions that are relevant for a to-do app.
+It was about creating a to-do list in React, using Redux, making our own reducers and implementing functions that are relevant for a to-do app.📋

 ## The problem